 - Company shortcomings resulting in increased customer complaints

 If any of these incidents occur, it is up to the WFM team to restore order to the contact centre, whether that’s by drafting in additional advisors, promoting self-service or finding other solutions to the specific circumstance.

-It is good practice for WFM teams to put Standard Operating Procedures (SOPs) in place, for each of the scenarios above, giving directions as for what to do in every individual situation.
+It is good practice for WFM teams to put Standard Operating Procedures (SOPs) in place for each of the scenarios above, giving directions about what to do in every individual situation.

 For more pieces of advice, like creating SOPs, read our article: 12 Top Tips for Intraday Management in the Contact Centre

 Business Continuity Planning

 While intraday management is the reactive part of WFM, you do have to prepare for the unexpected to some extent, especially when it results in the loss of technology, loss of staff or a loss of premises.
 This is often called Business Continuity Planning or Disaster Recovery Planning.

 Again, this makes up a big part of the duties of a workforce planner, as you create plans for how to deal with disaster situations and role play scenarios to ensure that your plan is effective.

 In our article “Preparing for the Unexpected: How to Create a Business Continuity Plan” we discuss the specific types of disaster that you, as a member of a contact centre’s WFM team, have to prepare for.
 These include:

 - Crime, such as vandalism, theft and arson